wesleygriffin/immersive-visualisation-bof/README.md

-# Immersive Visualisation for Science, Research, and Art.
-## SIGGRAPH Birds of a Feather Session

 We cordially invite you to participate in the Birds of a Feather session at SIGGRAPH 2017 that focuses on immersive analytics, visual analytics and